Cap-go/docs/plugin/know-issues.md

 ### GetConfig

-This problem happen when your app use capacitor 3 with Capgo 4, upgrade your app to v4 or use Capgo v3 ( not recommended it's deprecated and soon will not work)
+This problem happens when your app uses capacitor 3 with Capgo 4, upgrade your app to v4 or use Capgo v3 (not recommended it's deprecated and soon will not work)

 <figure><img src="../.gitbook/assets/issue_get_config.png" alt=""><figcaption></figcaption></figure>

 ## CLI

-if your CLI has trouble to do the basic action,
+if your CLI has trouble doing the basic action,

 Check if **appId** and **appName** are present in your **capacitor.config.ts**